 Should you want to move forward with the purchase, read the sections below to understand what you need to know about building in a flood zone.

 If your property is located in a Special Flood Hazard Area, you will want to know its Base Flood Elevation (BFE) as part of your land due diligence.

 The BFE is the elevation of the surface water associated with a flood that has a 1% chance of occurring each year (or the surface water level of a 100-year flood).

 Roughly speaking, this means that anything located below the BFE has a 1% chance each year of being flooded.

-A 1% chance each year may not seem like a large risk, but these areas often also experience lower levels of flooding at a higher rate.
+A 1% chance may not seem like a large risk, but these areas often also experience lower levels of flooding at a higher rate.

-Given the extreme costs associated with these floods, FEMA would like to see any structure located in a Special Flood Hazard Area elevated above the BFE.
+Given the extreme costs associated with these floods, any structure located in a Special Flood Hazard Area will ideally be elevated above the BFE.

 To try and encourage this, premiums for flood insurance purchased through the National Flood Insurance Program are lowered for buildings that are certified as being elevated above the BFE.